Metric Definitions

 2. Percent of Price Change is the average percent of net price changes each period.

-Price per Square Foot (PPSF)/Sold $ per SqFt is the price divided by the square footage of the property.
+Price per Square Foot (PPSF)/Sold Price per SqFt is the price divided by the square footage of the property.
 When aggregated as a metric, it is the median of the PPSF for closed listings.

 Sold Dollar Volume is the sum of the Close Price for all sold properties each period.